Continuous appsec and pentesting, enterprise ready.

 Generate a SARIF report and pipe it to your CI.

 The deduplication layer that sits above every scanner.
-Findings from SAST, Secrets, SCA, IaC, Container, and pentest agents pass through a two-stage pipeline that collapses them into a single canonical entry per unique vulnerability per repository.
+Findings from SAST, Secrets, SCA, and pentest agents pass through a two-stage pipeline that collapses them into a single canonical entry per unique vulnerability per repository.
 Teams triage once, track once, and remediate once.

 Each finding gets a stable content fingerprint built from rule, file path, function signature, code scope, and organization context.
 Whitespace normalization ensures code formatting changes don’t create false duplicates.
 Matches resolve in milliseconds with no LLM call required.